Questions about herself that Maharishikaa Preeti

 6. Do you believe you’re a prophet or representative of God?

 I feel that every single being on this planet is a representative of God.
 How we express this fact differs from person to person.
 I’m here to reflect to each person who comes to me, who they truly are.
 To point them to their inner master, the Source, the Truth, Soul, God.
-I’m here to relieve suffering in whatever way I can.
+I’m here to relieve suffering in whichever way I can.

 7. Why do you allow people to bow down before you?